golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 ### Devicetree is many files combined

-In point #2 above, we said the `uart0` DT node already exits for the board files we're looking at.
+In point #2 above, we said the `uart0` DT node already exists for the board files we're looking at.
 So where is `uart0` actually defined?
 The chip itself has DT files!